jamescurran/jamescurran.github.io/_posts/2008-10-16-fun-fact-to-the-moon-alice-to-the-moon.md

 ---
 layout: post
-title: Fun Fact:  To the Moon, Alice, to the Moon!
+title: Fun Fact:To the Moon, Alice, to the Moon!
 categories: random-thoughts programming
 tags: random-thoughts programming
 ---